 7.6.
 The requirements for all members of the group to sign off on the submitted work.

 C. Dissemination of Information to Students

-1. Chief Examiners must ensure that students are provided with assessment details in the unit guide by the end of the orientation week of a standard semester or, for all other teaching periods by the end of week one, including:
+1. Chief Examiners must ensure that students are provided with assessment details in the unit guide and/or the learning management system by the end of the orientation week of a standard semester, before the start of week one for units taught in block mode, or, for all other teaching periods, by the end of week one, including:

 1.1.
 The assessment regime;